ivrivera/cmpe012/lab3/README.txt

 I gained more familiarity with how to use logic gates alsolearned that each register has to have a reset button and a store button.
-It was kind of surprising to me when I realized that the register needed the 1-bit 4-way MUX in order to function properly otherwise if it would just store the keypad input and not perform any of the three logic operations (INVERT, AND, OR).
-It was also surprising that MML has a keypad input that can be divided into bits so it is easier for programmers to make a structure that implements individual gates into a larger structure like a logic ALU.
-It is super cool how everything gets puzzled together.
+It was kind of surprising to me when I realized that the register needed the 1-bit 4-way MUX in order to function properly otherwise it would just store the keypad input and not perform any of the 3 logic operations.
+It was also interesting to me how the MML program has a keypad input which can be sub-divided into binary bits, that way programmers can make structures like this lab.
+It is super cool how everything gets puzzled together to form this Arithmetic Logic Unit.

 ----------------
 ISSUES